Staff & Trustees

-Claire Hall: is Manager and arrived at Ryedale Carers Support in September 1995.
+Claire Hall: is Chief Officer and arrived at Ryedale Carers Support in September 1994.
 Before that she worked for a number of voluntary organisations including NACRO (National Association for the Care and Resettlement of Offenders) and the Ryedale Disability Action Group.

 David Brewster (Chairman): moved from Head of Park Services with North York Moors National Park Authority to working with Ryedale Special Families.
 He has lived in various locations, from Cape Wrath in Northern Scotland to Lizard, Cornwall.
 His hobbies are geology, wildlife and music.

 Richard Coates (Vice Chairman): was a Quality Assurance Manager and H & S officer (NEBOSH trained) for an international company and before that he was an agricultural rep for BATA in Scarborough.
 He has been a Parish Councillor, Chairman of Burniston Show and is currently Treasurer of Kirkbymoorside in Bloom Society.
 He has cared for his father and his mother in law and over the years has been involved in cubs, scouts and mini rugby at Scarborough RUFC.

 Leisa Burniston: is Chief Officer of Next Steps and has over 22 years experience in mental health and social care.

 Elizabeth Davison: trained as a teacher at Ripon College of Education and latterly taught English and French in a local Prep school.
 She cared for her husband who was disabled following a virus.
 She became a trustee and volunteer visitor for Ryedale Carers Support following the death of her husband in 2009.
 Her hobbies include reading, gardening and attempting to learn watercolour painting!